AlemTuzlak/AlemTuzlak/README.md

 <h1 align="center">Hi 👋, I'm Alem Tuzlak</h1>
 <h3 align="center">A passionate Open-Source contributor from Bosnia and Herzegovina.
-I create Remix (react router v7) content and I help you have a better Developer Experience with it </h3>
+I contribute to whatever I can and I have a crippling addiction to creating OSS tooling.</h3>

-- 🔭 I’m currently working on [Remix Development Tools](https://github.com/forge42dev/Remix-Dev-Tools) [remix-hook-form](https://github.com/forge42dev/remix-hook-form) and [Remix Forge](https://github.com/forge42dev/Remix-Forge)
+- 🔭 I’m currently working on [@tanstack/devtools](https://github.com/TanStack/devtools)

 - 👨‍💻 All of my projects are available at [https://github.com/AlemTuzlak](https://github.com/AlemTuzlak) and [https://github.com/forge42dev](https://github.com/forge42dev)

 - 📫 How to reach me **alem@forge42.dev**

 # YouTube
-I do a lot of YouTube content on Remix.run.
+I do a lot of YouTube content on react-router / remix, OSS and a lot of other things!
 You can find it here: https://www.youtube.com/@alemtuzlak